tkong1998/finger-dance-game/README.md

 # finger-dance-game
 A simple Java desktop game, using JavaFx.
+This is the final quiz of ISOM3320 Spring2020.

 ## Play the game
 Compile the game by using `javac Main.java` in the Terminal, then run it by `java Main`.